Understanding Societal Stereotypes And How They Can Be Harmful

 Examining the origin of stereotypes

-Understanding the role psychology plays in the complex origin of societal stereotypes can be useful in trying to challenge and overcome them.
+Understanding the role social psychology plays in the complex origin of societal stereotypes can be useful in trying to challenge and overcome them.
 In psychology, the process in which the human mind sorts objects into groups and organizes knowledge is referred to as categorization.

 While cognitive categorization may be helpful in certain regards, it can become harmful when applied to social groups.
 As researchers point out, forming categories can help people “navigate the complex social world” by enabling them to make inferences about other people’s potential thoughts and beliefs.
 However, according to research, social categorization “often has nefarious consequences.”